craigktreasure/SlnUp/Docs/BuildingAndTesting.md

 dotnet tool update -g SlnUp --add-source ./__packages/NuGet/Release/
 ```

-For pre-release versions, there is currently no way to update to a pre-release version.
-See [here](https://github.com/dotnet/sdk/issues/2551) for updates on this issue.
-For the time being, you need to [uninstall](#uninstall-the-tool) the previous version of the tool and then [install](#install-the-tool) the tool again.
+For pre-release versions, you need to specify the `--prerelase` argument.

 ### Uninstall the tool